-We considered this a key audit matter because of the significant judgement required by the Group in estimating the fair values of assets classified as held for sale in finalising the Hellaby acquisition accounting and the material impact on the financial report of the change to acquisition accounting arising from the change to fair values. records.
+- Agreeing the fair value of consideration received by the Group, for all the businesses sold during the year, to the relevant third party sale and purchase agreements, and agreeing a sample of payments received to the Group's bank records. - Testing the Group's finalisation of acquisition accounting of the Hellaby acquisition, including: - Agreeing a sample of revisions to the fair value of assets acquired as for held-for-sale to supporting sale and purchase agreements the significant judgement required by the Group in estimating the fair values of assets classified as held for sale in finalising the Hellaby acquisition accounting and the material impact on the financial report of the change to acquisition accounting arising from the change to fair values.